eyobghiday/accelerated-java/README.md

-# CS 201 Accelerated Java Programming using Eclipse.
+# Accelerated Java Programming using Eclipse.
+This is a compilation of Java programs I wrote for anyone willing to study and learn the Java language.
+It's a collection of assignments and projects I wrote for one of my CS classes in Eclipse.
+As always let me know if you have questions.

 This repository contains all neccessary assignments, exams, and projects you need to understand java.
-There may not be much in it at the start, but more will be added as time goes on, including additional work as well as descriptions for the completed work.
+There may not be much in it at the start, but I will add more as time goes on, including additional work as well as descriptions for the completed work.

 ## Project Sections